 One manufactured homeowner and blogger named Tracy recommended an acrylic Sherwin-Williams paint based on her own VOG wall board painting experience.

 If your VOG walls are more glossy, an oil-based primer may work better.
-The wall board manufacturer CDS also suggests the best way to paint vinyl walls is by using oil primer and oil paint.
+We suggest using oil primer and oil paint.

-Whether you choose to use an oil based primer, acrylic primer or a two-in-one primer and paint base, you’ll want to splurge a little on a high quality paint in order to get the smoothest, cleanest paint job.7.
-Get to Rollin’
+Whether you choose to use an oil based primer, acrylic primer or a two-in-one primer and paint base, you'll want to splurge a little on a high quality paint in order to get the smoothest, cleanest paint job.

 Now it's time to start rolling!
 The best way to paint vinyl walls is by using the same best practices for any paint job.